The Adansonia Project

 Everyone begins with only 5 tokens, so give them wisely.

-.
-This bot is a robot ๐ค who is a member of your team.
+To transfer tokens, we have created a "bot" named @token.
+This bot is a robot ๐Ÿค– who is a member of your team.
 This bot responds to certain commands.
-You can talk to @token
+You can talk to @token in a direct message or in any public channel.

-in any public channel or in a direct message to @token
+To give a token to @someone, send the message /give @someone in any public channel or in a direct message to @token:

-responds by confirming that you successfully gave a token to that user, and @token
+The bot @token responds by confirming that you successfully gave a token to that user, and @token tells you how many tokens you have left to give.

 To thank someone for significantly helping your business plan, you can give them multiple tokens.
-You can do so using multiple /give @someone
+You can do so using multiple /give @someone commands.
+Or you can send multiple tokens all at once by writing /give 3 @someone or /give all @someone:

 Revoking tokens

 Did you regret giving a token to someone?
-You can revoke it with the command /revoke @someone
+You can revoke it with the command /revoke @someone:

-You can also revoke more than one token by writing /revoke 2 @someone
+You can also revoke more than one token by writing /revoke 2 @someone.

 Who has the most tokens?

-To find out who currently has the most tokens (given to them by other people), send the message /leaderboard
+To find out who currently has the most tokens (given to them by other people), send the message /leaderboard in a public channel or in a direct message with the @token bot.
+Then the @token bot responds to you in a direct message with the ranking:

 Status of my tokens

-bot.
+If you don't remember how many tokens you have, send the message /status in a public channel or in a direct message to the @token bot.
 Then the bot sends you a direct message that summarizes the tokens you have left to give, have given, and have received:

-Learn more about interacting with the More details on how to send, receive, and check the status of tokens is available in this token-bot user guide.
+More details on how to send, receive, and check the status of tokens is available in this token-bot user guide.

 Advanced topics

-๐ Search messages
+๐Ÿ” Search messages

 Rocket.Chat allows you to search within channels for messages that you want to see again.
-To do so, just click on the search icon in the vertical toolbar on the right.
+To do so, just click on the search icon Search icon in the vertical toolbar on the right.
 In the search bar, type one or more keywords included in the chat message that you want to find.

 Set the topic of a channel